aquaye11/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13-change_group writes a script that changes the group owner to school for the file hello 100-change_owner_and_group writes a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
 102-if_only writes a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
+103-Star_Wars writes a script that will play the StarWars IV episode in the terminal.